nomadoor/ComfyUI-DualPanel-Subgraph-Viewer/docs/adr/2025-10-19-dual-panel-resize.md

 - Additional pointer-event logic must be maintained alongside future LiteGraph or Vue updates, but it remains isolated within the extension.
 - Frame-throttled resizing keeps the interaction smooth at the cost of slightly delayed redraws when dragging extremely quickly, which we accept as a trade-off.
 - The PrimeVue toolbar and minimap now float independently of the workflow canvas; if future ComfyUI updates rename these classes, we will need to refresh the tracked selectors.
+- Without scoped observers the pinned elements will still slide momentarily if the user toggles the minimap after the panel is open.
+Reintroducing observers requires the mitigations noted above to avoid another oscillation.